-Recordkeeping Daily Meal Count Sponsors will provide site supervisors with a supply of daily record Records forms.
+Daily Meal Count Records

+Sponsors will provide site supervisors with a supply of daily record forms.
 This form is very important and must be completed each day.
 Sponsors will not receive money for the meals served at their sites if the sites do not keep this daily record.
 This record must be accurate, and site staff must enter the appropriate information at the end of each meal service.
 You may be required to collect this record daily or weekly from each site, and return them to the sponsor's office.
 A frequent, regular method of collection is necessary to minimize the possibility of losing these records, since sponsors receive reimbursement for the meals they serve based on this daily record.

 This record must include the number of meals delivered or prepared, by type (breakfast, snack, lunch, supper).
 Vended programs must support this information with a signed delivery receipt.
 Programs with a central kitchen also should support this information with a signed delivery receipt.
-A designated member of the site staff must verify the adequacy and number of mosts delivered by checking the mosts when they are and number of meals delivered by checking the meals when they are delivered to the site. derivered to the site.
-The record also must include the number of: • complete first meals served to children, by type; • complete second meals served to children, by type; • extra meals, or meals left-over; non-reimbursable meals; • meals served to program adults, if any; and • meals served to non-program adults, if any.
-Daily Record Review the daily records kept by the site supervisor.
-Check to make Reviews sure forms are completed and signed.
+A designated member of the site staff must verify the adequacy and number of meals delivered by checking the meals when they are delivered to the site.

+The record also must include the number of:

+- Complete first meals served to children, by type. - Complete second meals served to children, by type. - Extra meals or meals left-over. - Non-reimbursable meals. - Meals served to program adults, if any. - Meals served to non-program adults, if any. - Meals leftover from previous day, if any. - Meals discarded (i.e., dropped, spilled, test meal, etc.), if any. - Meals transferred to another site or meals transferred in, if any.

+Daily Record Reviews

+Review the daily records kept by the site supervisor.
+Check to make sure forms are completed and signed.
 If meals are not prepared on site, the information on the delivery receipts should match the information on the forms.
 Site supervisors should have a signed delivery receipt available to show the deliveries for all meals served.
 The delivery receipt should at a minimum indicate what meal has been delivered, the number of meals delivered and the delivery date and time.
 If the number of meals delivered is the same as the number served each day, or the same number of meals is recorded each day, this may mean that no one is actually counting the number of meals received and served.
 Be sure to observe and take appropriate corrective action.

-Accuracy of Records Remind site supervisors that complete and accurate daily records at the site level are the only way to document program performance and guarantee the sponsor's reimbursement.
+Accuracy of Records

+Remind site supervisors that complete and accurate daily records at the site level are the only way to document program performance and guarantee the sponsor's reimbursement.
 The only basis for reporting the number of meals served is accurate daily records.
 These records account for all categories of meals served and are signed by the site supervisors.
 Familiarize yourself with the forms to be used for this purpose since you will be assisting site supervisors in the proper use of these forms.

-Collection of Site Forms If your responsibilities include collecting site forms and delivery receipts, be sure to stick to one collection schedule.
+Collection of Site Forms

+If your responsibilities include collecting site forms and delivery receipts, be sure to stick to one collection schedule.
 If records cannot be obtained from a particular site, this is a serious problem that your sponsor should know about immediately.